Visual Tools

 • assigning probabilities using the ratio "favorable / total"

-3. Using a Model (Standard Distributions)
+3. Using a Probabilistic Model (Standard Distributions)

 Many real situations follow known patterns.
 We use a known distribution instead of deriving everything from scratch.